ymsun2020/MSTL/README.md

 ### Trained model and Row results

-The trained models and the raw tracking results are provided in the [model zoo](MODEL_ZOO.md)
+The trained models and the raw tracking results are provided

 ## Acknowledgement